 But, what if those “secularists and liberals” are “right” in their policies that favor more compassionate immigration?
 Do we oppose things just because secularists or liberals ascribe to them?
 These are questions I ask myself as I consider the issues.
 Are we just reacting?
 I believe we should be guided, not by our opposition to positions taken by unbelievers, but by our own reading of the Scriptures and guidance of the Holy Spirit.

 Professor Hoffmeier takes a different view.
-He points out that nations had sovereignty laws in the millennia before Christ and cites examples in the Old Testament, like the Edomites refusing to give Israel passage through the land of Edom.
+He points out that nations had sovereignty laws in the millennia before Christ.
+He cites as support examples in the Old Testament, like the Edomites refusing to give Israel passage through the land of Edom.
 That the Edomites controlled their borders and refused Israel passage, however, doesn’t mean God sanctioned their actions.

 The passage doesn’t offer any direct clues.
 It simply says that the Edomites met the wandering Israelites “with a large army and with a strong force” … “so Israel turned away….”
-But there are indirect clues in other areas of the Bible.
+The fact that it doesn’t contain a “shall not” or “shall” instruction suggests the passage is merely descriptive.
+Other areas of the Bible fill in the blanks.

-The Edomites, by the way, descended from Esau.
+For instance, who were the Edomites?
+They descended from Esau.
 They were kin of the Israelites.
-Despite their shared ancestry, they were perpetually in conflict with the Israelites, and they incurred the wrath of God for the way they treated the Israelites.
+Despite their shared ancestry, they were perpetually in conflict with the Israelites, and they incurred the wrath of God for the way they treated the Israelites, including the refusal to let the Israelites pass.
 Among the pronouncements of judgment on Edom is this statement that sounds much like the words Jesus spoke many, many years later (quoted above):

 As you have done, it shall be done to you;